otihub/datgists/OTI_Somalia_Georeferenced_and_Digitized_Areas_of_Control.md

  _**Google Map**_

-  Use your mouse to click once so a grey location icon pops up with the lat, long coordinates
+  Use your mouse to click once so a grey location icon pops up with the lat(Y/North), long(X/East) coordinates
   Note: Google Maps uses the (X/East, Y/North) order In the next step, input the coordinates into QGIS in this order